 Inquisitor Core Module

 This unit took the longest to put together.
 The directions were clear and pretty straight forward to assembly.
-I was able to test for power and the LCD screen came right up when I put in a blade.
+The first power-on brought up the LCD, which was great to see.
+This means I assembled everything correctly.

 SRAM Blade (Static RAM blade)

 All the blades took about 15-20 minutes to assemble.
-I used this blade and tested 2114s and 2101s.
+This blade is used to 2114s and 2101s.
 I was able to find a bad 2114 on my Thief board in a matter of seconds.

 I had some PIAs that I wanted to test and most were bad, which I figured.
 The test is easy to run and comes up fairly quickly.
-This is a part that I was never sure on and the Inquisitor can confirm if they are bad or not.
+The only way I could test PIAs before was replacing them in a board that works.
+This saves me quite a bit of time!